pj-797/Hash_Checker_Fast/README.md

 # hashchecker_apikey.sh
-Scan list of hashes via hash.cymru.com, and select top 4 results to be scanned to virustotal.com.
+Scan list of hashes via hash.cymru.com for malicious level, and select top 4 results to be scanned to virustotal.com.

 Requires:
   1) api key from virustotal.com